 Let's review the statement of cash flows for the four months ended April 30:

-- The operating activities section of the cash flow statement starts with the net income of $300 for the four-month period.
+- The operating activities section of the SCF starts with the net income of $300 for the four-month period.
 The increase in Inventory is not good for cash, as shown by the negative $200.
-Similarly, the increase in Supplies is not good for cash and it is reported as a negative $150.
-The increase in Accounts Payable is good for cash (since some bills were not paid) so the increase in the liability account is a positive $150.
+Similarly, increasing the amount of supplies on hand is not good for cash and it is reported as a negative $150.
+The increase in Accounts Payable is good for cash (since some bills were not paid); therefore, the increase in Accounts Payable is a positive $150.
 Combining the amounts, the net change in cash that is explained by operating activities is a positive $100.

 - There were no changes in long-term assets, hence no cash was involved in investing activities.

 - There were no changes in short-term loans payable or long-term liabilities.
-There was a change in owner's equity since December 31, and as a result the financing activities section reports the owner's investment in Good Deal Co.
+There was a change in owner's equity since December 31, and as a result the financing activities section reports the owner's $2,000 investment in Good Deal Co.

 - Combining the operating, investing, and financing activities, the cash flow statement reports a change in cash of $2,100.
 This agrees with the change in the Cash account from $0 on December 31, 2017 to $2,100 on April 30, 2018.